Born--Infeld-type electrodynamics and magnetic black holes: Introduction

 \section{Introduction}

-Born and Infeld (BI) \cite{Born} proposed nonlinear electrodynamics (NLED) with attractive features: there is an upper limit on the electric field at the origin of point-like particles and self-energy of charges is finite.
-Later it was shown that BI electrodynamics can be derived from a model of the string theory at low energy limit \cite{Fradkin}, \cite{Tseytlin}.
+Born and Infeld (BI) \cite{Born} proposed nonlinear electrodynamics (NLED) with attractive features: there is an upper limit on the electric field at the origin of point-like particles and the self-energy of charges is finite.
+Later it was shown that BI electrodynamics can be derived from a model of string theory at low energy limit \cite{Fradkin}, \cite{Tseytlin}.
 In some models of NLED \cite{Shabad}-\cite{Kruglov2} there are not problems of singularity and the infinite self-energy of charged particles.
 NLED also appears in QED because of loop corrections \cite{Heisenberg}-\cite{Adler}.
 In classical electrodynamics and in BI electrodynamics the dual invariance holds but in QED with quantum corrections the dual symmetry is broken as well as in other NLED models \cite{Kruglov2}.
 In this paper we investigate a black hole in the framework of Born$-$Infeld-type model of NLED with three parameters.
 As a particular case BI electrodynamics and generalised BI electrodynamics \cite{Krug} are recovered.
-The correspondence principle occurs in this model that requires that in the limit of weak fields NLED is converted into Maxwell's electrodynamics.
-Bardeen proposed the first model of a non-singular black hole in \cite{Bardeen}.
-Dymnikova \cite{Dymnikova} obtained the exact analytic solution of the Einstein equations, with a de Sitter core, which is singularity free.
-Ay\'{o}n-Beato and Gar\'{c}ia \cite{Ayon1} found the regular charged black hole solution in so-called $P$ framework using a Legendre transformation.
-It was shown by Bronnikov \cite{Bronnikov} the existence of the regular solutions with magnetic charges in NLED coupled to general relativity.
-Breton \cite{Breton} studied the Born-Infeld black hole in the framework of isolated horizon.
-In \cite{Hayward} Hayward investigated models of black holes for the collapse and evaporation phases, using Vaidya-like regions.
-Breton and Garcia-Salcedo \cite{Breton1} studied geodesics, energy conditions and thermodynamics of Born-Infeld black holes.
-In \cite{Lemos} Lemos and Zanchin found regular black hole solutions within general relativity coupled to Maxwell's electromagnetism and charged matter.
-Flachi and Lemos \cite{Lemos1} calculated the quasi-normal frequencies, and studied the quasi-normal modes of neutral and charged scalar field perturbations on regular black hole backgrounds in some models.
-In \cite{Hendi} Hendi studied exponential and logarithmic NLED coupled with general relativity and obtained black hole solutions.
-Balart and Vagenas \cite{Balart} constructed several charged regular black hole metrics in the context of theories with NLED coupled to general relativity.
-In works \cite{Kruglov0} we obtained black hole solutions in the framework of some NLED in general relativity.
-Frolov \cite{Frolov} investigated static spherically-symmetric metrics representing nonsingular black holes in four and higher-dimensional spacetime.
+The correspondence principle occurs in this mode that requires that in the limit of weak fields NLED is converted into Maxwell's electrodynamics.
+Some models of black holes were investigated in \cite{Bardeen}-\cite{Frolov} and in many other papers.